Kanang anak Langkau: Early life and military service

-Kanang was able to successfully track down the enemy.
-The enemy was able to use the ground to their advantage.
-The lay of the land at that time was an obstacle as they were in very difficult terrain.
-The enemy was adept at concealment, after the years they spent fighting the British and the Malayans before that.
-However, the Rangers managed to keep up with the enemy.
-Even as some of his men were disheartened, he kept their morale up by encouraging them.

-11 days after the death of the soldier, he managed to track and identify the enemy's route of escape.
-On the evening of 19 February 1980 at around 1500, after conducting a reconnaissance, his platoon managed to estimate the location of the enemy, which was located near their location.

-Actually, they were inside the location of the enemy, as they were at the foot of the hill.
-They only realized that they were inside the enemy's location when they found a communication cord from the enemy sentry's location.
-This cord was running from the sentry's location to the enemy's main force.
-This cord is normally attached to a small bush or empty cans which make noise when pulled.
-This way the main force can be alerted by the sentry when an enemy approaches.

 At that moment, Sergeant Kanang was approximately 8 meters from the enemy sentry's location.
 Realizing that, he launched an assault towards the right by firing towards the right of the enemy with his platoon.
 After launching the attack, they realised that the enemy's main force was on the left, below the slope of the hill.
-Without losing his senses, he switched the direction of the assault to the left.

-They ploughed through the enemy but a large force of the enemy managed to escape.
+He switched the direction of the assault to the left.
+They ploughed through the enemy but a large force of the enemy escaped.
 The platoon and Kanang managed to capture five Communist Terrorists on that day.
-Even with that success, they were saddened by the loss of one of their group who was killed and one more seriously wounded.
-Whilst trying to rescue his wounded friends, Sergeant Kanang was repeatedly shot, he took three rounds from the enemy into his body.
+Sergeant Kanang was repeatedly shot, he took three rounds from the enemy into his body.
 He was in a coma for two months in the hospital but recuperated and was back on active duty.

 Honors

-For his service, Kanang was awarded the nation's two highest awards Sri Pahlawan Perkasa (SP) and the Panglima Gagah Berani (PGB) by His Majesty the King Yang Di-Pertuan Agong Sultan Ahmad Shah in June 1981.
+For his service, Kanang was awarded the nation's two highest awards, Sri Pahlawan Perkasa (SP) and Panglima Gagah Berani (PGB) by His Majesty the King Yang Di-Pertuan Agong Sultan Ahmad Shah in June 1981.
 He retired as Warrant Officer One (WOI) after serving the army for more than 21 years.

-A book entitled Kanang, The Story of a Hero was written about his military service and used as a literature text book in the Malaysian national secondary school.